lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/problem-record-automation.md

 layout: article-toc
 ---
 # Problem Record Automation
-Use these nodes at any stage in a process to automate Problem Record specific actions.
+Use these nodes at any stage in a workflow to automate Problem Record specific actions.
 ### Get Information
 * **Problem Details** <br>
 ### Suspend